CPD officers scale building, save man threatening to jump

 His crisis training kicked in.
 Communicate.
 Empathize.
 And stall for time.

-The man, 32, was a patient at nearby Swedish Covenant Hospital.
+The man was a patient at nearby Swedish Covenant Hospital.
 But he’d left his room, and ended up on top of a three-story building.
 He’d been there less than 10 minutes when Kotlarz arrived.

 Kotlarz had established a rapport with the man by the time two more officers, Robert Berndt and Victor Montes, arrived.
 Kotlarz asked the man about his family and offered to call them with his cellphone, but the man’s replies were inconsistent.